gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

-Published in 2004, "Bad Store" \[[4]\] is one of the oldest VMs available for these kinds of penetrations.
+Published in 2004, "Bad Store" \[[4]\] is one of the oldest VMs on Vulnhub available for these kinds of penetrations.
 The VM target contains a poorly secured storefront website running on a Linux system with a MySQL database and some CGI programming.
-The age of the target is significant in that we see much less CGI programming than we used to; also, we will see that the passing of time has revealed new vulnerabilities in the technologies used in the VM that may not have been a part of the initial exercises.
+The age of the target is significant in that, commercially, we see much less CGI programming than we used to; also, we will see that the passing of time has revealed new vulnerabilities in the technologies used in the VM that may not have been a part of the initial exercises.

 ### Setup
 ![Diagram showing Kali and Bad Store VM]({{ site.url }}/assets/images/KaliBadStore/Diagram_Kali_BadStore.png)

 ### Summary Properties of the Machines
-One box is holding the VulnHub VM; it's running VirtualBox; conducted some simple `ifconfig` and `ping` checks to make sure that it could communicate with other machines on the SOHO network.
-Target box is the VM running on a WIN10 laptop.
-On the attacker box, we are using FreeBSD 10.3 and a Kali VM.
+One box is holding the VulnHub VM; it's running VirtualBox; we conducted some simple `ifconfig` and `ping` checks to make sure that it could communicate with other machines on the SOHO network.
+This target box is the VM running on a WIN10 laptop.
+On the attacker box, we are using FreeBSD 10.3 and a VirtualBox hypervisor running Kali in a VM.

 <table>
     <caption>Initial Commo Checks and Basic Configuation</caption>